Peace of mind with FRITZ!

 Have the kids put their cereal bowls in the dishwasher without you asking, or put their dirty clothes in the hamper?
 You might want to think about rewarding good behavior with a 45-minute ticket to surf the web.
-If the little ones being extra helpful, you can even extend their time online with the FRITZ!Box tickets.
+If the little ones have been extra helpful, you can even extend their time online with the FRITZ!Box tickets.

 Tip 3: Turn off your FRITZ!Box's WiFi at night

 What's your perfect bedtime?
-Maybe you're a lark who likes to go to early and wake up early and have a productive morning.
+Maybe you're a lark who likes to go to bed early and wake up early and have a productive morning.
 Or perhaps you're more of a night owl without any demands in the mornings.
 Either way, you can set up your FRITZ!Box to automatically switch off the wireless network at certain times, for example during the night.
 The next morning your FRITZ!Box's WiFi will turn back on at the scheduled time.